grapl-security/grapl/CONTRIBUTING.md

 development so we can make sure everyone is on the same page and avoid wasting time and effort.

+Pull requests should be made against the `staging` branch.
+We will deploy and test all changes in our staging environment before merging them into `master`.

 #### Documentation

 Documentation is definitely a work-in-progress at this point.
 In the